ikrik/List-of-React-Repositories/README.md

  npm install
 ```

-After installion you will need to create a `.env.local` file where you should add your github token as the example above.
+After installion you will need to create a `.env.local` file where you should add your github token as the example below.

 ```
 REACT_APP_GITHUB_TOKEN=<YOUR_TOKEN_HERE>